AlextheYounga/us-federal-code/usc/title-16-conservation/chapter-1-national-parks-military-parks-monuments-and-seashores/subchapter-xc-cuyahoga-valley-national-park/sec-460ff-3.md

 (Pub.
 L. 93–555, §4, Dec.
 27, 1974, 88 Stat.
 1787; Pub.
 L. 95–625, title III, §315(e), Nov.
 10, 1978, 92 Stat.
 3483; Pub.
 L. 99–658, title I, §104(j)(1), Nov.
 14, 1986, 100 Stat.
 3677; Pub.
 L. 106–291, title I, §149(c)(2), Oct.
 11, 2000, 114 Stat.
 956.)

+#### References in Text ####

+Sections 1, 2, 3, and 4 of this title, referred to in subsec. (a), were repealed by Pub.
+L. 113–287, §7, Dec.
+19, 2014, 128 Stat.
+3272.
+For disposition of sections, see Disposition Table preceding section 100101 of Title 54, National Park Service and Related Programs.

 #### Amendments ####

 **2000**—Pub.
 L. 106–291 substituted "park" for "recreation area" wherever appearing.